zhudavi2/SP2-HDM/README.txt

 - A country's covert mission will have a higher chance of succeeding if it has other active cells in the target country.

 Economic changes:
+- (V10) A country whose economy fails will experience an unemployment surge.
+- (V10) 0% economic health can lead to 100% unemployment.
+- (V10) Base unemployment rate partially on growth of GDP and 15-65 population.
+- (V10) Reduce domestic consumption when PIT is high.
+Consumption of food resources decreases less than that of other resources, and decreases less if government spending is high.
 - (V9) A region's resource production growth now depends on whether or not a battle is occurring in the region and whether or not it's foreign-occupied.
 Better relations with occupier leads to more normal growth.
 - (V9) A country's ability to trade now depends on how much of its production is in foreign-occupied regions.
 Better relations with occupiers leads to more normal trading ability.
 - (V9) A region keeps its original level of resource demand when it becomes foreign-occupied.